Infrequently Asked Questions: an Interview with Artist Doug Craft

 A fractal is a geometric form that looks the same (that is, it is self-similar) no matter how much it is enlarged or reduced.
-You have probably seen colorful pictures of fractals generated by computers.
-Well, fractals are not just an amusing mathematical game.
+You have probably seen colorful pictures of mathematical fractals generated by computers.
+Well, fractals are not just an interesting mathematical coincidence.
 It turns out that many of the simple and complex structural features in nature are fractal: crystals, bee hives, surfaces of cells, coastlines, landscapes, the melodic structure of music and language - the list goes on and on.
 So a fractal is a holographic/geometric metaphor for the way the universe really organizes itself, especially any process involving additive growth or random processes.
 A Golden Rectangle, the form I have been exploring, is also a basic fractal, where the square is the repeating self-similar form unit.

 Back to Top

 OK.
-Now we can get to the model of art creation I endorse and explain why form is central to art for me.
+Now we can get to the model of art creation I follow and explain why form is central to art for me.
 I need to bring up several additional axioms concerning the wave nature of the universe and the important role of resonance.

 First, the physical universe we can sense and all energy are vibratory and have wave properties of wavelength and frequency.
 Einstein showed us that matter and energy are equivalent, so both have wave properties.
 Light is vibratory electromagnetic energy - sound is vibratory mechanical pressure energy.
 Solid objects have wave properties because they are composed of atoms that contain particles having wave properties.